oguzhantaksar/SeleniumProjectStructure/README.md

 # SeleniumProjectStructure

-Uses TestNG for Assertions, configurations, suites.
+Uses: TestNG for Assertions, configurations, suites.
+ExtentReports for reporting.